Languages: German & French

 Handwork – Building Fine Motor Skills

-Handwork is a wonderful part of our curriculum.
+Handwork is a beautiful part of our curriculum.
 Beginning in Kindergarten children learn to finger knit, wet felt and sew.
 As the grades progress, children learn, with a specialist teacher, to knit and crochet more complicated patterns and create challenging projects.

 Handwork builds children’s self-esteem and gives children the opportunity to develop exceptional fine motor skills in a practical and exploratory way.